lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 As can be seen on the prior example, the ansible_group_priority applies only to child group peers having the same depth.

+And in the alternative scenario where child groups have different depths, the child group having the greatest child depth and greatest priority within that depth will always win.